aakashunnikrishnan/Machine-Learning/README.md

 # Machine-learning

-These are my materials i used to practica machine learning
+These are my materials i used to practice machine learning